Attract self catering guests

 - Is it a lively, noisy location?

-- Are there special events nearby which may attract certain types of guests, eg music, business or sporting events?
+- Are there special events nearby that may attract certain types of guests, eg music, business, or sporting events?

 3. The history of your self-catering bookings